MainShayne233/jsdoc-test-legacy/README.md

 })
 ```

-And this will run and test all `@example`s in the given file
+And this will run and test all instances of `@example` in the given file

 ## Testing Function